alduro/flux-isomorphic-app/README.md

-# Meego
-Best Restaurant in Town.
+# Flux - Sample App

 ##For Running in Development mode